antonella-schiavoni/entity-recognition-service/README.md

 ## About The Project

-In this code, I present the solution for Ticket Swap challenge in which I've built a rest api that exposes and endpoint to get the potential lineup given an event title.
+A rest api that exposes and endpoint that returns the entities found in a text.

 ### Built With